obedparla/text-blaze-gmail-snippets/README.md

 - "wink-nlp" and "natural" for Natural Language Processing (snippet generation, more on that below)
 - Chakra.ui for UI components.
 Made it easier to quickly prototype the UI
 - React Query for fetching data and state management
+- Vite-express: integrates Vite with express for easy development.

 ## Solution and challenges for finding snippets